RomeoV/ProbabilisticParameterEstimators.jl/README.md

 ### LinearApproxEstimator
 The `LinearApproxEstimator` solves the optimization problem above just once, and then constructs a multivariate normal distribution centered at the solution.
-The covariance is constructed by computing the Jacobian of $f(x, \theta)$ and (roughly) multiplying it with the measurement uncertainty.
+The covariance is constructed by computing the Jacobian of $f(x, \theta)$ and (roughly) multiplying it with the observation uncertainty.
 See also [this wikipedia link](https://en.wikipedia.org/wiki/Non-linear_least_squares#Extension_by_weights).

 Therefore `predictdist(::LinearApproxEstimator, xs, ys, nsamples)` will solve one optimization problem and compute one Jacobian, yielding a `MvNormal` and making it very efficient.
 `predictsamples(::LinearApproxEstimator, xs, ys, nsamples)` will simply sample `nsample` times from this distribution, which is also very fast.

+## Noise Models
+We are currently considering three different possible noise models.
+Consider again how we may have an observation $(x_i, y_i)$, and each $y_i$ may be multi-dimensional.
+The first question is: Is noise correlated /across/ multiple observations $y_i$ and $y_j$, $i \neq j$?

+If there is **no** correlation between observations, we can use the noise models:
+- `UncorrGaussianNoiseModel`: A vector of (possibly multivariate) Gaussian noise distributions, one for each observation.
+- `UncorrProductNoiseModel` : A vector of univariate noise distributions of any kind.
+Can not model correlations within a single observation.

+If there **is** correlation between observations, we can provide a single multivariate Gaussian noise model.
+ - `CorrGaussianNoiseModel`: A single multivariate normal distribution, with a noise component for each component in each observation.
+Multivariate observations are therefore flattened to correspond to the noise model.